Color Theory

 The color wheel is usually arranged so that complementary colors face each other and analogous colors are placed next to each other.
 In addition, primary or pure colors are distinguished from their derivatives, which are combinations between them.

-You may be interested: Rock
+You may be interested: Futurism

 Color attributes